 The menus are, for the most part, set-it-and-forget-it.
 MCP-4A program is free and very nice to program repeater frequencies, offsets, and tones.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TH-D72.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TH-D72.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TH-D72 might be around:
+Based on historic data, today's second-hand price of the Kenwood TH-D72 is around: